azat-co/ga-backbone/README.md

   ...
 ```

-tagName automatically let's Backbone create HTML element with the specified tag name, in this case li — list item.
+**tagName** automatically lets Backbone to create HTML element with the specified tag name, in this case `<li>` — list item.
 This will be a representation of a single apple, a row in our list.

 ```javascript
   ...